Great Train Robbery (1963)

 After tampering with the lineside signals to bring the train to a halt, a gang of 15, led by Bruce Reynolds, attacked the train.
 Other gang members included Gordon Goody, Buster Edwards, Charlie Wilson, Roy James, John Daly, Jimmy White, Ronnie Biggs, Tommy Wisbey, Jim Hussey, Bob Welch and Roger Cordrey, as well as three men known only as numbers "1", "2" and "3"; two were later identified as Harry Smith and Danny Pembroke.
 A 16th man, an unnamed retired train driver, was also present.

 With careful planning based on inside information from an individual known as "The Ulsterman", whose real identity has never been established, the robbers escaped with over £2.61 million.
 The bulk of the stolen money has never been recovered.
 The gang did not use any firearms, though Jack Mills, the train driver, was beaten over the head with a metal bar and suffered serious head injuries.
 After his partial recovery, Mills returned to work doing light duties.
 He retired in 1967 and died in 1970 due to an unrelated illness.
 Mills never overcame the trauma of the robbery.

-After the robbery, the gang hid at Leatherslade Farm.
+After the robbery, the gang hid at Leatherslade, a farm located 27 mi from the crime scene.
 The police found this hideout, and incriminating evidence, a Monopoly board with fingerprints, led to the eventual arrest and conviction of most of the gang.
 The ringleaders were sentenced to 30 years in prison.